-When you’re looking for work-at-home opportunities you’re bombarded with information, websites, and job leads that all claim to be the next best thing.
+When you’re looking for work-at-home opportunities you're bombarded with information, websites, and job leads that all claim to be the next best thing.
 They sound good — but are they legitimate?
-I know the uncertainty, because when I started my work-at-home search I was in the exact same boat.
-It’s why I created this website.
+I know the uncertainty, because when I started my work-at-home search I was in the same boat.
+It's why I created this website.

 Through all of my research, I've found some simple ways you can significantly decrease your chances of falling prey to a scam.

 Here's how to find work-at-home jobs that are legit:

 Take your time and research the company or business opportunity extensively.
-An easy way to do this is through a Google search.
+A simple way to do this is through a Google search.
 If someone has been burned in the past by the company they may have written a negative review — dig around and see what you find both negative and positive.
-Searching by the company’s name and the keywords “scam” or “reviews” will populate the quickest results.
+Searching by the company's name and the keywords “scam” or “reviews” will populate the quickest results.
 Make sure you go beyond the first page of the search results — sometimes negative reviews get buried.

 Don’t just assume they are a member, try to click on the symbol; it should link to their review and rating on the BBB site.
 If it does not, do a manual search on the BBB site – you can search by the company's name, URL, phone number, or email address.

 The Ripoff Report is a website where consumers from around the globe can file complaints against companies and businesses.
-The website consists of consumer generated reviews and covers a wide variety of topics such as … checking and credit card theft, unscrupulous business practices, and fraudulent employment and business opportunities.
+The site consists of user-generated reviews and covers a wide variety of topics such as … checking and credit card theft, unscrupulous business practices, and fraudulent employment and business opportunities.
 Use the search function to explore potential clients, employers, and business opportunities.